lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 #### Quantum Teleportation

-Quantum teleportation is a beautifully simple example of performing classically controlled quantum operation to perform corrections in the circuit based on measurement outcomes.
+Quantum teleportation is a simple example of performing classically controlled quantum operations to do circuit corrections based on measurement outcomes.
 It is also coincidentally one of the most fundamental protocols of quantum theory.
 Its name is slightly misleading.
-Think of it as data transfer for quantum data, with a slightly mind bending twist: at the time of the transfer, only classical data must be communicated between the sending and receiving parties.
-As a result of this protocol, quantum information can be transfered using plain old school copper wires (or any other classical communication channels)!
+Think of it as data transfer for quantum data, with a mind-bending twist: at the time of the transfer, only classical data must be communicated between the sending and receiving parties.
+As a result of this protocol, quantum information can be transferred using plain old-school copper wires (or any other classical communication channels)!

-This is predicated on one crucial action being performed before the start of the
-communication: for every qubit that should be transmitted, the parties must beforehand create and share among themselves a pair of qubits that will serve as the quantum resource during the protocol execution.
-This resource state is widespread enough that it got its own name, the Bell pair state.
+This is predicated on one crucial action being performed before the start of the communication.
+For every qubit that should be transmitted, the parties must beforehand create and share among themselves a pair of qubits that will serve as the quantum resource during the protocol execution.
+This resource state is widespread enough that it got its name: the Bell pair state.
 It is written in Dirac notation as $\ket{00} + \ket{11}$.
-As the notation indicates, it as a state with perfectly correlated measurements: when measured, the two qubits will always yield the same outcome, either both `0` or both `1`.
+As the notation indicates, it is a state with perfectly correlated measurements: when measured, the two qubits will always yield the same outcome, either both `0` or both `1`.

-There turns out to be a very simple circuit that maps the two-qubit $\ket {00}$, which every computation starts in, into the Bell pair state:
+There turns out to be a straightforward circuit that maps the two-qubit
+$\ket {00}$, which every computation starts in, into the Bell pair state:

 <!-- prettier-ignore-start -->
 {{< qviz >}}